 Hopefully, you can learn from my RV mistakes–and those that I’ve seen other RV newbies make.
 Here’s how to keep your trailer or motorhome in pristine condition.

-Leaving the Awning Down
+Leaving the Awning Open

 Using the Built-In Carbon Monoxide Detector

-So, I replaced my built-in carbon monoxide detector with this carbon monoxide detector that has a 10 YEAR sealed battery in it.
+I replaced my built-in carbon monoxide detector with this carbon monoxide detector that has a 10 YEAR sealed battery in it.
 I’m protected for 10 years and don’t have to worry about that pesky alarm!
 Genius!

 No excuses.
 It’s worth a minute to check because it can save an entire camping trip.
 How long do camper tires usually last?
 Here, you can find an article we wrote answering that commonly asked question.
-Go ahead and read it to see how long your tires should be lasting you.
+Go ahead and read it to see how long RV tires should last.

 Taking Curves Too Fast

 You know all those road signs about sharp curves that you usually ignore when driving a car?
 When driving a motorhome or towing a trailer, those signs become extremely important.

-For me, the backup camera is a choice between spending a little money now to buy one, or spending a lot of money later to fix my RV.
+Lesson learned: the backup camera is a choice between spending a little money now to buy one, or spending a lot of money later to fix my RV.

-Not Knowing My Range
+Not Knowing My RVs Distance-to-Empty